andrew04201122/Demo_Segmentation/README.md

 The other code for video semantic segmentation is in pages folder called "demo_video.py"

-Below is the origin README.md context.
+Below is the origin README.md context, which is come from https://github.com/CoinCheung/BiSeNet#bisenetv1--bisenetv2

 # BiSeNetV1 & BiSeNetV2